MOSCOW BLOG: Nabiullina’s unorthodox adventure

-The Central Bank of Russia (CBR) came in with much bigger rate hike than I, or most commentators, were expecting.
+The Central Bank of Russia (CBR) came in with a much bigger rate hike than I, or most commentators, were expecting.
 After the ruble slid below RUB100 to the dollar yesterday – one ruble is worth one cent now – the CBR announced it would hold an emergency meeting this morning and put in a big rate hike.

 Most people were expecting a 150bp hike, as that should have been enough to stem the bleeding, but CBR Governor Elvira Nabiullina, as ever, acted decisively and killed the problem dead, in the same way that she did in March 2022 when the ruble last tanked, putting in a 1,000bp rate hike that turned the FX dynamics on a dime and saw the ruble strengthen to an extraordinary RUB53 in a week.